DORA Enforcement Active — Regulatory Assessments Underway

 Key Components

-Data Governance: Policies for data management within MISP, focusing on data quality, confidentiality, and integrity.
+Data Governance: Policies for data quality, confidentiality, and integrity.

-Sharing Protocols: Establishment of protocols for sharing information within MISP, including guidelines on what information to share, with whom, and in what format.
+Sharing Protocols: Guidelines on what, with whom, and in what format.

 Step 2: Participating in Threat Intelligence Sharing